-We’ve all been there—ready to whip up a batch of cookies, only to realise we’re out of Demerara sugar.
-It’s a total buzzkill, especially when we’re in the baking zone.
+We've all been there-ready to whip up a batch of cookies, only to realise we're out of Demerara sugar (a coarse, minimally refined cane sugar with amber crystals and a mild molasses flavor).

 5 Easy Substitutes for Demerara Sugar